Aftermath of the Grenfell Tower fire: Commemorations

 British-Iraqi rapper and activist Lowkey released "Ghosts of Grenfell", a tribute song in response to the Grenfell tragedy and its effect on the local community, as part of his album Soundtrack of the Struggle.

 In 2019, Chatto Books published a poetry collection by Jay Bernard entitled Surge, which read the Grenfell tragedy in relation to the New Cross fire and the Windrush Scandal.

+Grenfell has been remembered at the nearby Notting Hill Carnival.
+On both days at the 2017 carnival, a minute's silence was observed in tribute to the victims of the Grenfell Tower fire, with many carnival-goers wearing "green for Grenfell".
+In 2022, the Carnival returned after a two-year hiatus due to COVID-19, starting with a run and including a 72 second silence to remember 72 victims.

-In 2020, a virtual service remembering the 72 people who died was held online due to the COVID-19 pandemic in the United Kingdom.
+In 2020, a virtual service remembering the victims was held online due to the COVID-19 pandemic in the United Kingdom.

 Rehousing

 Grenfell Tower had 129 flats but rehousing will require over 200 dwellings.
 This is due to multiple households asking to be rehoused in more than one dwelling, such as those with grandparents or grown-up children.

 As of 13 June 2018, there are 203 households of survivors from Grenfell Tower.
 Of these, 83 are living in a permanent home (up from 28 in October 2017), and 101 have accepted an offer of a permanent home but not yet moved in.
 Of the 120 who are not in a permanent home, 52 are in temporary accommodation and 68 are in emergency accommodation (42 in hotels, 22 in serviced apartments and 4 with family or friends).
 Out of the 129 households who were evacuated from the surrounding buildings, 38 have returned to their homes, one is in a permanent new home, 75 are in temporary accommodation and 15 are in emergency accommodation.

 The government acquired 68 flats in a newly built development at Kensington Row—in the same borough as Grenfell Tower, and about 1.5 mi from the Tower—and 31 on Hortensia Road, Chelsea.
 By December 2017, the council had purchased 250 homes to meet the requirements, and by March 2018, 307 homes.
 Eight Grenfell families still remained in temporary accommodation by October 2019.